 - Accepting a loss of income

-- Health and sleep problems infringing on work productivity
+- Health and sleep problems affecting work productivity

 - Emotional difficulties